Taxes When Landlords Sell Rental Real Estate

 In addition, assessments for items that tend to increase the value of your property, such as streets and sidewalks, must be added to its basis.
 For example, if your city installs curbing on the street in front of your rental house, and assesses you for the cost, you must add the assessment to the basis of your property.

 Viola bought a small apartment building and sold it six years later for $300,000.
 Her starting basis was $200,000.
-During the time she owned the property she took $43,000 in depreciation deductions and paid $13,000 for a new roof.
-Her depreciation deductions reduced the property's basis, but the roof repair increased it.
+During the time she owned the property she took $43,000 in depreciation deductions and paid $13,000 for a new roof (an improvement).
+Her depreciation deductions reduced the property's basis, but the roof improvement increased it.
 Her basis at the time of the sale is $170,000.
 Viola calculates her taxable gain on the property by subtracting her adjusted basis from the sales price: $300,000 – $170,000 = $130,000.

 As you can see, when you sell your property, you effectively give back the depreciation deductions you took on it.
 Since they reduce your adjusted basis, they increase your taxable gain.
 Thus, Viola’s taxable gain was increased by the $43,000 in depreciation deductions she took.
 The amount of your gain attributable to the depreciation deductions you took in prior years is taxed at a single 25% rate.
 Viola, for example, would have to pay a 25% tax on the $43,000 in depreciation deductions she received.
-The remaining gain on the sale is taxed at capital gains rates (usually 15%).
+The remaining gain on the sale is taxed at capital gains rates (usually 15%, 20% for taxpayers in the top tax bracket).